 Here’s a quick breakdown of the categories:

 Nashville’s Newest- Features on artists making music in Nashville with either recent or upcoming releases.
-It also includes music events, business spotlights, streams, and so on.
+It also includes music events, business spotlights, news, and so on.
 Priority goes to Music Mecca’s hometown.

 Around The Block- The same as above, except these focus on artists from all over, namely within North America and Europe.
-We are a part of online platforms like Submit Hub, ReverbNation, & Groover, so we receive submissions from all over.
+We are a part of online platforms like Submit Hub, ReverbNation, & Groover, so we receive submissions from near and far.